All God's Children Need Traveling Shoes: Critical reception

 All God's Children Need Traveling Shoes was greeted with both praise and disappointment, although reviews of the book were generally positive.
 According to the Poetry Foundation, "Most critics have judged Angelou's subsequent autobiographies in light of her first, and I Know Why the Caged Bird Sings remains the most highly praised".
 Hagen states that Traveling Shoes, as in her previous books, demonstrated Angelou's "broad appeal" to both her readers and her critics.
 The book's accuracy was verified by her close friend and fellow expatriate Julian Mayfield.

 Even though Traveling Shoes is Angelou's fifth book in her series of autobiographies, it is able to stand on its own.
-Houston A. Baker Jr., in his review of the book, called Angelou "one of the geniuses of Afro-American serial autobiography".
+Houston A. Baker Jr., in his review of the book, calls Angelou "one of the geniuses of Afro-American serial autobiography".
 Interviewer Connie Martinson told Angelou, "You make me, the reader ... live through it with you".
-Scholar Eugenia Collier, writing when the possibility of the publication of consequent autobiographies in Angelou's series was uncertain, considered Traveling Shoes "the apex toward which the other autobiographies have pointed".
-Hagen considered Traveling Shoes "another professional, rich, full, journeyman text", and saw a higher-quality of writing, especially her "often lyrical and soaring" prose, than in her previous books.
+Scholar Eugenia Collier, writing when the possibility of the publication of subsequent autobiographies in Angelou's series was uncertain, considers Traveling Shoes "the apex toward which the other autobiographies have pointed".
+Hagen calls Traveling Shoes "another professional, rich, full, journeyman text", and sees in this volume a higher-quality of writing, especially her "often lyrical and soaring" prose, than in her previous books.
 Other reviewers agree.
-Reviewer Janet A. Blundell found the book "absorbing reading", and reviewer Jackie Gropman stated that the "prose sings".
+Reviewer Janet A. Blundell found the book "absorbing reading", and reviewer Jackie Gropman states that the "prose sings".
+Gregory D. Smithers calls Traveling Shoes "a rich and highly reflective memoir".
+He also states that the importance of the theme of home, as it relates to her personal and collective identification with herself and with her fellow expatriates, makes the book "a compelling example" of how members of the African diaspora "engage in the 'imaginative rediscovery' of Africa in the hope of 'discovering' a meaningful sense of self".

 Some critics were less favorable in their views of All God's Children Need Traveling Shoes.
 Even though the book left interviewer Russell Harris with "a haunting feeling", he found the book more "pedantic" than her previous books, and thought that it contained fewer fictional aspects compared to Angelou's other autobiographies.
-Scholar John C. Gruesser found the conflicts in the book unresolved and the ending "too easily manufactured at the last minute to resolve the problem of the book".
+Scholar John C. Gruesser found the conflicts in Traveling Shoes unresolved and the ending "too easily manufactured at the last minute to resolve the problem of the book".
 Reviewer Deborah E. McDowell agreed, and found the resolution of the plot to be "stereotyped and unauthentic".

-Popular culture

-The first line of the pop song "Twist in My Sobriety" by Tanita Tikaram uses the title of Angelou's book, "All God's children need travelling shoes", to open the song as the first verse in the first stanza.